jasperdrescher/Tale/README.md

 April 22, 2025

 ## Credits
-This project uses free art assets from [Fab.com](https://www.fab.com/channels/unreal-engine) for non-commercial use.
+This project uses free art assets from [Fab.com](https://www.fab.com/channels/unreal-engine) and sound effects from https://pixabay.com/sound-effects/ for non-commercial use.